pasjohnj/Java-ProjectileGame/README.md

 any two computers that had both the networking software and game itself.
 As it requires two separate screens to play on, I refactored the code to be played on a single computer, and requiring no networking software.
 The class that has the "main" method in the networked version is "MyMain.java" and the class in the unnetworked version is "Gorillas.java".

-Neither version is perfect--I'm sure I've committed all sorts of rookie mistakes--but both are playable and (to my knowledge) bug free.